South Pole (company): Projects

 South Pole has developed more than 1000 projects in over 50 countries, including reforestation and forest protection, renewable energy, habitat restoration, clean cookstoves, and other project types.

-Notable Clients and Partnerships

 South Pole has provided services or provided offsets to major companies including Nestlé, Gucci, EY, Hilton, and ALDO Group.

-Notable partnerships include working with ebay.de to allow customers to offset the emissions of purchases.

-Awards

-South Pole is a regular winner of a number of Environmental Finance’s Annual Voluntary Carbon Market Rankings, including four awards in both 2018 and 2019, one award in 2020, and three awards in 2021, including as Best Project Developer in the new category of Blue Carbon.
+Controversy

+In 2023, doubt was cast over the integrity of the South Pole main project in Kariba, Zimbabwe by several media reports, who questioned whether the large quantities of carbon credits generated by the project were backed by real emission reduction.
+On the 27th October 2023, South Pole cut all ties with the project, confirming that the project had failed to meet standards.